sigasi/sigasi_insights/opinion/poc-a-pile-of-cores.md

 designs, Thomas B. Preußer and Martin Zabel, created a CVS repository called *PoC*.
 The repository grew over the years to a collection of basic HDL implementations such as ALUs, FIFOs, UARTs or RAM controllers.
-Students got access to PoC For their final projects (bachelor, master, diploma thesis), so they could focus on their main task instead of wasting time developing and testing basic IP cores from scratch.
+Students got access to PoC for their final projects (bachelor, master, diploma thesis), so they could focus on their main task instead of wasting time developing and testing basic IP cores from scratch.
 However, the library was initially for internal and educational use only.